JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 ### Go Project

-What we can do is manually change `version`, `commit` and `build` values inside [main.go](main.go) every time a pull request is made but that's tedious and why do that when semantic-release can do that for us!
+As previously [mentioned](#go), our example project as three variables, a `version`, `commit` and `date`, with default vaules.
+We could manually change these vaules inside [main.go](main.go) every time a pull request is made but that's tedious and why do that when semantic-release can do that for us!

 #### Build + ldflags

-In Go, when we go to build the project we can actually override values in the project using `-ldflags`.
+In `Go`, when we build the binaries we can actually override values in the project using the `-ldflags` flag.

 Having a look in [Makefile](Makefile#L72-75) we see the following: